-Map values to the attributes defined for the contract.
-These are the values that are included in the SAML security tokens sent to the service provider (SP).
+On the Attribute Contract Fulfillment screen, map values to the attributes defined for the contract.
+These are the values that will be included in the SAML security tokens sent to the SP.

-select a source from the Source list and then choose or enter
+For each attribute, select a source from the list and then choose or enter a value.

 When selected, the Value list is populated with attributes from the token processor instance.
 Select the desired attribute from the list.
 At runtime, the attribute value from the token processor instance is mapped to the value of the attribute in the SAML security token.

 For example, to map the value of the Username Token Processor's username attribute as the value of the TOKEN_SUBJECT attribute on the contract, select Token from the Source list and username from the Value list.